Hog-CERN/Hog/docs/01-Getting-Started/01-existingProjects.md

-# Working with a HDL repository handled Hog
+# Working with a HDL repository handled with Hog

 In this section we describe how to work with a repository that is already [set up](./03-setupNewHogProject.md) with Hog.